P0intMaN/iot-compress/README.md

 - Generate the Rule

 ### *JSON Walk*
 Here, we walk the JSON file and pick up the desired attributes from the entire Static Header Context.
+Then call a segregate_attribute API for each field and its respective attribute.

 ```python
 # Walk the json file and collect the fieldname and the corresponding attributes